fluxcd/flux2/docs/core-concepts/index.md

 ## Kustomization

-The kustomization represents an local set of Kubernetes resources that Flux is supposed to reconcile in the cluster.
-The reconciliation every one minute by default but this can be specified in the kustomization.
+The kustomization represents a local set of Kubernetes resources that Flux is supposed to reconcile in the cluster.
+The reconciliation runs every one minute by default but this can be specified in the kustomization.
 If you make any changes to the cluster using `kubectl edit` or `kubectl patch`, it will be promptly reverted.
 You either suspend the reconciliation or push your changes to a Git repository.

 For more information, take a look at [this documentation](../components/kustomize/kustomization.md).

 ## Bootstrap

 The process of installing the Flux components in a complete GitOps way is called a bootstrap.
-The manifests are applied to the cluster, a `GitRepository` and `Kustomization` are created for the Flux components, and the manifests are pushed to an existing Git repository(or a new one is created).
+The manifests are applied to the cluster, a `GitRepository` and `Kustomization` are created for the Flux components, and the manifests are pushed to an existing Git repository (or a new one is created).
 Flux can manage itself just as it manages other resources.
 The bootstrap is done using the `flux` CLI `flux bootstrap`.

 For more information, take a look at [the documentation for the bootstrap command](../cmd/flux_bootstrap.md).